moding-il/bizdoc.core/README.md

 The above retrieves the usage for myCube, year 2020 1st-2nd quarters of all Opened balance.

 The _Axis_ struct can be utilized to specify range, collection, pattern or combination of them.
 Patterns support **\*** and **.** characters.

+To show cube from your Angular app client code, see [Angular DI](#dependency-injection) example.

 #### Define cube anomaly